SujitSingh11/katacoda-scenarios/dashboard/step3.md

 ## Configure and Deploy Dashboard

-As the dashboard is quite large we have done the configuring for you just execute the below code to deploy the dashboard
+The below code will is a breakdown of the dashboard yaml file, we have configured this with the external IPs

 ```
-kubectl apply -f dashboard.yaml
 cat> dashboard-service.yaml<<EOF
 kind: Service
 apiVersion: v1